aegoroff/hc/src/Install/Readme.en.txt

 -m [ --md5 ] <MD5 hash>     MD5 hash to validate file(specified by option -f) or
-                            restore original string (specified by option -c) -a [ --dict ] arg           Dictionary to restore original string using it's MD5 hash -c [ --crack ]              Restrore original string using it's MD5 hash that specified by option md5 (m) -l [ --lower ]              Output MD5 using low case -r [ --recursively ]        Scan subdirectories
+                            restore original string (specified by option -c) -a [ --dict ] arg           Dictionary to restore original string using it's MD5 hash -n [ --min ] arg            The minimal length of the string to restore.
+1 by default -x [ --max ] arg            The maximal length of the string to restore.
+The length of the dictionary by default -c [ --crack ]              Restrore original string using it's MD5 hash that specified by option md5 (m) -l [ --lower ]              Output MD5 using low case -r [ --recursively ]        Scan subdirectories